Virtually Experience our Climate Literacy Webinar Series

-You are invited to join a webinar series co-hosted by NOAA’s Climate Office, the Washington state ClimeTime initiative, the CLEAN Network, and Climate Generation: A WIll Steger Legacy.
-This three part series will feature presentations from climate change science and education experts, include grade level and content specific resources to bring into your classroom, and provide time for participant questions.
-Register today for all or part of the series!
+Winter of 2019 Climate Generation co-hosted a webinar series with NOAA’s Climate Office, the Washington state ClimeTime initiative, and the CLEAN Network.
+This three part series featured presentations from climate change science and education experts, and included grade level and content specific resources to bring into your classroom.

 Topic: The National Climate Assessment: Focus on the Northwest